Everything You Need To Know Before Visiting Thailand’s Most Important Museum.

 Entrance Fee

 There is a small admission fee for foreigners.
 Thai citizens usually enter free or at reduced cost.
+For what you get inside, this is one of the better-value cultural stops in the city.

 How To Get To The National Museum Bangkok